standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 it is to help,” said Miss Lydia.
 “We ought to be so sorry for them.
 Because it is so nice.
 It is so nice.”

-{50}“Perhaps the people are pretending distress out of kindness to you,” said Theresa.
+“Perhaps the people are pretending distress out of kindness to you,” said Theresa.

 “No. People are not so difficult in their